rioki/glt/README.md

     glLookAt(modelViewMatrix, -10.0f, 0.0f, 0.0f, 0.0f, 0.0f, 0.0f, 0.0f, 0.0f, 1.0f);

-If you want to push and pop, you need to implement that yourself, but to add a model bit to the view:
+If you want to push and pop, you need to implement that yourself, but to add a model matrix to the view:

     glTranslate(modelViewMatrix, 0.0f, 5.0f, 2.0f);
     glRotate(modelViewMatrix, 30.0f, 0.0f, 0.0f);